difo23/100-days-of-code-site/src/pages/day-21.md

 day: "21"
 publishDate: "2020-08-29"
 thumbnailImage: "../images/day-21.png"
-shareText: "Day 21/100 Continue small project on microservices in Node js and React, create simple GET and POST method for Posts and Comments service.
+shareText: "Day 21/100 Continue small project on microservices in Node js and React, create simple GET and POST method for Posts and Comments services.
 I read a lot about Docker.
 I try to understand how docker works internally and how to implement it in my personal projects."
 hashtags: ["100DaysOfCode",'javascript','microservices' ,'react', 'node', 'express', 'axios', 'blogs', 'async', 'docker']
 draft: false
 ---